Background for the Humanities (5)

 Introduction to the Study of Gender in the Humanities (5)

 Examines theoretical concepts and themes of gender through the lens of the Humanities (including literature, philosophy, film, communication studies, and popular culture, among other subjects).
 Course synthesizes historical and social analyses into inquiry about the human experience and expression of gender.
 Course specifically examines issues such as language, media's treatment of gender, and gender and power, relating each of these to the formation of our gendered and human identities.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities/fine arts/English requirement for AA degree.
+Satisfies a humanities/fine arts/English requirement.

 Peoples of the World (5)

 Provides students with multicultural insights into the peoples of other countries.
 Examines people as a total cultural product: history, geography, literature, art, music, architecture, religion and politics.
 The country studied may change each time the course is offered.
 May be part of a field course.
-Satisfies a humanities/fine arts/English requirement for AA degree.
+Satisfies a humanities/fine arts/English requirement.

 Latin American Culture Through Literature (5)

 IIntroduces the study of Latin American culture through important works of literature that explore the complex social relations and culture of the region.
 Analyzes how Latin American literature has reflected cultural changes throughout the history of the region such as the impact of the conquest and slavery; the influence of patriarchy/machismo and marianism in gender relations; the problematic relations with the U.S., the history of dictatorship and social revolution in Latin America.
 Focuses on preparing students to understand Latin America to be prepared to function in our globalized world.
 PREREQUISITE: Eligible for ENGL& 101.
-Satisfies a humanities and the diversity course requirements for AA-DTA degree.
+Satisfies a humanities/fine arts/English and the diversity course requirement.

 Latin America in Film (5)